-Proposition 60 allows transfers of base year values within the same county (intracounty).
-Proposition 90 allows for the transfers of a base year value from one county to another county in California (intercounty) and it is the discretion of each county to authorize such transfers.
+Proposition 60 allows for the transfers of a base year value within the same county (intracounty).
+Proposition 90 allows for the transfers of a base year value from one county to another county in California (intercounty) if the county has authorized such a transfer by an ordinance.

 As of December 12, 2017, the following eleven counties in California have an ordinance enabling the intercounty base year value transfer: